OpenPecha/plan_documentation/docs/database/cms-schema.md

 # Internal CMS Database Schema

+> **⚠️ DEPRECATED**: This schema has been superseded by the improved database schema.
+Please refer to `database-schema-improved.md` for the current implementation.

 ## Overview

 This document outlines the database schema for the internal Content Management System.
 The CMS uses the existing Buddhist Reading Plans schema and adds minimal CMS-specific tables for internal employee workflow management.